Affliction Warlock Best Covenants, Soulbinds, and Conduits — Shadowlands 9.2.5

 There are few considerations to be made regarding specific talents:

-- Soul Eater performs at its best between 2 and 4 targets, especially when coupled with Dreamweaver.
+- Soul Eater performs at its best between 2 and 4 targets.

 - Focused Malignancy becomes gradually less impactful the more targets enter the fray, but is still generally a solid pick until 4 or more enemies.